How much is Wedding Photography?

 - "The average bride spends $4,000 for Wedding Photography".
 I see this statement every so often.
 I find it very difficult to believe.
 I think it's something people in the Wedding Photography Industry like to say to convince brides to spend more.
 In my own research, I found that less than 5% of the brides in the Tampa Bay Area spent over $4,000 for their Wedding Photography in recent years.
 I think I know how these Blogs and Magazines get their average number.
 There was a survey sent around by a prominent Wedding Blog to photographers, asking what their average Wedding Photography Package Price was.
 Now, that's not what people spent, that's what that Photographer puts on paper, or wants to charge, or it's their highest Wedding Photography Package, or... well, you get the idea, it's basically a made up number from the get-go, so how reliable can it be?
 Don't fall for it!

 - If you want to save money, hire a student or have a friend with a "nice camera" take the shots for you.
 PLEASE, PLEASE, unless you have absolutely no budget for Wedding Photography, avoid this.
 Wedding Photographers, well, good ones, evolve over time.
 You can't just have a nice camera, or have a few photography lessons under your belt and go out and shoot amazing wedding photos.
 It's so much more than that.
 It's about having sort of a 6th sense about events about to happen, being able to get people to do things you want them to do, and thank you for it.
 It's about working with people on the most stressful, hectic, chaotic day of their lives and have them love you when it's all over.
 Sorry, they don't teach that in Photography School and it doesn't come in the manual of that shiny new camera your friend has.
 It's learned from years of experience, there's just no substitute.
-Besides, we start at $1500 for Wedding Packages, and that comes with 2 photographers for 6 hours, and all your images with reprint rights.
+Besides, we start at $800 for Wedding Packages for 4 hours, all your images and reprint rights.